dktr0/dktr0.github.io/game-design-course/camera-control-1.md

 - F. Scale up to a complete very tiny game

 ## A. Make a player scene that includes a camera

+The basic mechanism of a side-scrolling platformer is to have a camera that follows a player avatar as the move through the world, looking at them from the side while they move mostly along one axis (for example they mostly move along the x-axis, but less frequently jump/climb/etc in the y-axis, they rarely or never move in the z axis).
+The instructions that follow offer a simple model for a player controller oriented to this type of game (this is very similar to the player controller in Mechanics 1 instructions, but with the difference of an included camera and axis lock.)

-(note: this is very similar to the player controller in Mechanics 1 instructions, but with a camera and axis lock) make a new scene with CharacterBody3D root node, renamed, saved CollisionShape3D child
+- make a new scene with a CharacterBody3D root node, rename the root node (e.g. "Player"), and save it
+- give it MeshInstance3D child for what it should look like (okay to use a cube while learning; in a real game, this would probably be an imported 3D asset from Blender like in the [level 1 3D assets instructions](../3D-assets-1/index.html)).
+- give it a CollisionShape3D child and set that up with an actual and appropriate shape
-MeshInstance3D child (really this would be a 3D asset) Camera3D child, positioned somewhere in front (looking at) the player mesh, possibly a little higher than player (you can come back and tweak the relation of the camera to the player anytime)
+- give it a Camera3D child, positioned somewhere in front (looking at) the player mesh, possibly a little higher than player (you can come back and tweak the relation of the camera to the player anytime)
-Area3D child, with a collisionshape3D, the latter with a shape resource a little larger than 1st collision shape resource (above)
+- give it an Area3D child, that itself has a Collisionshape3D child, the latter with a shape resource a little larger than the 1st collision shape resource (above), so that the player can detect collision with things even when they can't literally move into/through them
-Script added to root node (it will get the default crude 3D script) connect area_entered signal of Area3D child to default named function in root node script add player to a group called "Player" - this will be useful later on Axis lock: In root node, Inspector: PhysicsBody3D activate Axis Lock for "Linear Z" "Angular X" "Angular Y" and "Angular Z"
+- add a script to root node (it will get the default crude 3D script)
+- connect the area_entered signal of Area3D child to default named function in root node script
+- add the root node to a group called "Player" - this will probably be useful later on (e.g. objects in the game will be able to detect whether a Player has collided with them)
+- Axis lock: In root node, Inspector: PhysicsBody3D activate Axis Lock for "Linear Z" "Angular X" "Angular Y" and "Angular Z" - this helps ensure that the physics system doesn't let your side-scrolling player character spin or drift in odd ways when it comes into collision with other objects.

 ## B. Setup input map for keyboard and game controller control

+Godot's "input map" is a system for giving names to specific physical ways of interacting with our games.
+A key feature is that it allows us to set up equivalencies between different modes of interaction.
+For example, we might have an "action" for moving left, that has a definite meaning in our game's mechanics (and is implemented in one, definite way in our code/scripts) but which can be activated either with a game controller or with the keyboard.

+To work with the Input Map you would select Project: Project Settings: Input Map.
+Notice the toggle labeled "Show Built-in Actions" near the top right of the Input Map.
+Turn that on and take a moment to look at the actions that have already been defined.
+For example, the action "ui_right" has been defined to work with the left arrow key on the keyboard, the "d-pad" of a game controller, or the left joystick of a game controller.
+The built-in actions that are defined by default, for you, in a new Godot project all have "ui_" at the beginning of their names and you should probably leave them all there (unless and until you have a strong reason to remove/change them) because many things in Godot's 2D UI system expect those actions to exist.
+Conversely, we should add our own actions for in-game controls (particularly as we move further and further away from the default controller script that Godot adds to a CharacterBody3D).
+You'll probably want to hide the built-in actions most of the time, to make it easier to see your new actions, but it's useful to know that you can use this toggle to show them in case you forget a name, or want to see what's linked to what.

+To add a new action you type a name in the area near the top left where it says "Add New Action" then click the +Add button to the right of that.
+Your new action will not have any controls linked to it by default.
+You add them by finding the action in the list (newly added ones will be at the very bottom) and clicking the + button next to the action to add/link a control to it.
+For many controls you can add the control by clicking the + button then just pressing/moving the control you want to link - Godot will typically "listen" and pick up what you pressed.
+It's also possible to make settings by finding them in a series of menus.

+Add the following actions, each linked to both a keyboard key and a game controller element:

+- an action called "left", mapped to the A key AND Joypad Axis 0 -
+- an action called "right", mapped to the D key AND Joypad Axis 0 +
+- an action called "up", mapped to the W key AND Joypad Axis 1 -
+- an action called "down", mapped to the S key AND Joypad Axis 1 +
+- an action called "jump", mapped to the space bar AND Joypad Button 0

-Project: Project Settings: Input Map add left (A, Joypad Axis 0 -) add right (D, Joypad Axis 0 + ) add jump (space bar & Joypad Button 0) we won't actually use the up and down directions in this model, but games tend to evolve to make some use of them, so it's useful to add them while we're here working with the input map
+(Note: we won't actually use the up and down actions in this model, but games tend to evolve to make some use of them, so it's useful to add them while we're here working with the input map.)

 ## C. Tweak the default CharacterBody3D script for 2D motion